lightec-xyz/daemon/README.md

 A node for a cross-chain bridge between Ethereum and Bitcoin implemented in the Lightning protocol

+***Note:*** The project is continuously in development, and there may be incompatible changes in the code and API.

 ## Network

 Bitcoin Testnet Network: